Gudalur taluk: Colonial era

 He brought a large number of people from Malabar to work on the estates, and became very close to the British administration, being recognized as Khan Bahadur Kunajalikutty.
 During this period in India, the non-cooperation movement against the British was in full swing.
 The Mappila rebels were agitated over the Khilafat issue, and determined to eliminate the people among the community who supported the British Raj.
 A group of Khilafat rebels went to Pandalur and completely destroyed the shop owned by Kunalikutty Haji, though his life was saved by his friend Malla Gawdar, chief of the Badagas community in Pandalur.

 Most of the land in this area was the property of the princely states of Nilambur, Kovilagam, and Mysoor Maharaj.
 The Nelliyalam Rani administered the region for Mysoor Maharaj and enjoyed the highest rank in society.
 The remains of the Nelliayalam Ranis fort can still be viewed in the Nelliayalam village.

 Pandalur was believed to be a sacred place for the aboriginal communities such as the Paniyas, Kurumbas, and Kattu Nayakkans.
 It was then dominated by the Gowdar community.
 In Ponnani, near the village of Nelliyalkam, there is a century-old temple (Sree Maha Vishnu Temple) constructed in the unique Kerala temple architecture.

 The migration of Malabar people had a major impact on the area, including the social, cultural, economic, and environmental systems.

 Demographics

 According to the 2011 census, the taluk of Gudalur had a population of 105,196 with 51,792 males and 53,404 females.
 There were 1,031 women for every 1,000 men.
 The taluk had a literacy rate of 77.91%.
 Child population in the age group below 6 was 5,455 Males and 5,241 Females.

 Religions

 According to 2011 census report, Gudalur taluk had 61.05% Hindus, 26.89% Muslims, 11.95% Christians and 0.11% Others.

 Languages

 Malayalam is the most widely spoken language closely followed by Tamil in Gudalur taluk.
 Minority Dravidian languages like Paniya (3230 speakers), Kurumba (1679 speakers) and Badaga (784 speakers) are also spoken here.
-Tamil population being pushed to the second in this taluk is due to the breaking of Gudalur Taluk into two, Pandalur and Gudalur.
-However influx of Malayalee migrants have always been higher compared to Tamil migrants in this tribal land which was unpopulated before the British plantations.